Msgr. Esseff reflects on the Assumption of the Blessed Virgin Mary and what death really means.

 for “he subjected everything under his feet.”

 Msgr.
 John A. Esseff is a Roman Catholic priest in the Diocese of Scranton.
-He was ordained on May 30th, 1953, by the late Bishop William J. Hafey, D.D. at St. Peter’s Cathedral in Scranton, PA.
-Msgr.
-Esseff served a retreat director and confessor to St. Mother Teresa.
+He served as a retreat director and confessor to St. Mother Teresa.
 He continues to offer direction and retreats for the sisters of the missionaries of charity around the world.
 Msgr.
 Esseff encountered St. Padre Pio, who would become a spiritual father to him.
-He has lived in areas around the world, serving in the Pontifical missions, a Catholic organization established by St Pope John Paul II to bring the Good News to the world especially to the poor.
-He continues to serve as a retreat leader and director to bishops, priests and sisters and seminarians and other religious leaders.
+He has lived in areas around the world, serving in the Pontifical missions, a Catholic organization established by Pope St. John Paul II to bring the Good News to the world especially to the poor.
+He continues to serve as a retreat leader and director to bishops, priests and sisters and seminarians, and other religious leaders.